Cruising to a lighthouse

 A third tour leaves from Fish Creek for Chambers Island, home of an 1868 lighthouse.
-Tickets for the three cruises, $55, go on sale to non-members April 1 and sell out immediately.
+Tickets for the three cruises go on sale to non-members at the beginning of April and sell out immediately.

 Other boat tours cross the Death's Door and explore lights in Baileys Harbor and Sturgeon Bay.
 On the Keepers' Kin Tour of Sturgeon Bay, relatives of lighthouse keepers will share stories and memorabilia.

 For more, see Lighthouses of Door County.

 Late June through Labor Day weekend, Cruises to Raspberry Island Light and Michigan Island Light in Wisconsin's Apostle Islands.
 Apostle Islands Cruise Service offers this cruise, which includes two hours to visit the lighthouse on the island, staffed by national park-service rangers.

 The cruises leave Tuesday and Friday-Sunday from Bayfield.
 There's also a daily cruise past Raspberry and Devil's Island light, from mid-May to mid-October, and a sunset tour Monday-Saturday from late June through Labor Day weekend.